Elsie Windes

 Elsie Ann Windes (born June 17, 1985) is an American water polo player.
-After playing for the University of California, she joined the United States national team in 2006.
+After playing for the University of California, Berkeley, she joined the United States national team in 2006.
 She helped the U.S. win a silver medal at the 2008 Summer Olympics and a gold medal at the 2012 Summer Olympics.

 Career

 High school

 Windes played on the water polo team at Beaverton High School.
 She was the 2003 Oregon State MVP and led her team to the 2003 state championship.
 She also earned all-league honors three times.

 College

-Windes started her college career at the University of California in 2004.
+Windes started her college career at the University of California, Berkeley in 2004.
 As a freshman, she scored 33 goals to rank second on the team.
 She led the Bears in scoring the following year, with 51 goals, and was a third team All-American.
 In 2006, Windes led the team again, with 40 goals.
 She was named to the All-American second team.
 She scored 23 goals as a senior in 2007.
 She has the eighth-most goals in school history.